mirumee/ariadne-website/docs/explorers.md

 title: GraphQL explorers
 ---

 Explorers provide web-based GUI for interacting with your GraphQL API.
-Ariadne implements support for multiple of explorers out of the box.
+Ariadne implements support for multiple explorers out of the box.
 It also supports disabling explorer UI altogether.

 Ariadne also makes it possible for developers to [implement custom support for any explorer](#custom-explorer).